Abdisalan/abdisalan.com/content/posts/2019-10-30---Diving-Into-ReasonML-as-a-Javascript-Dev.md

 }
 ```

-The code uses recursion because It helped me break down the problem into smaller, more easily solvable ones.
-Also because I know that BuckleScript will change the code to be more performant when transpiled to javascript. i.e. It'll use a loop instead.
+The code uses recursion because it helped me break down the problem into smaller, more easily solvable ones.
+Also because I know that BuckleScript will change the code to be more performant when transpiled to javascript. i.e. it'll use a loop instead.

 [You can check out the generated code for yourself here.](https://reasonml.github.io/en/try?rrjsx=true&reason=DYUwLgBAZglgdgEwgXggCjgZwDQTgShQD4IBvAKAglEgCcQBjaeBACRGAAcRaV1hctQshIUqVGhAYg4YHnzTAIAaghCIAeggAmANyVxMKPwgl1Y8VQByAezgh9lgL4QOmEBCPosAbWmyeAF0UVAIyA0sAZRsAWxA0fzkhR3EXNw8vDEw-GSTggB48CEILS1hEdi4eBNz5VQBGQXwUqjTgd3DLKnK2Dm5aRVxE+QBaCHrmiIgnAxmJcAhMGAAvD1QAQVpaAEMATwA6UDgAczAACyzJqkyl1ZCIAAYSqdt7Wdd2j1LmCr7qh9wtw8Ywms3ITiAA)